mcnole25/fun-with-numbers/README.md

 A list of all decimals from 0 to 1 with 4 digits of precision.

 ### 16 Bit Precision
-A list of all possible 16 bit precision values rounded to 10 digits.
+A list of all possible 16 bit precision values without rounding.
 Generated via Javascript.

 ### Inches to Meters
 Every possible measurement up to 1 mile (1.609344 km) with steps of inches (2.54 cm) converted to meters.